 The course meets daily for approximately 5 hours (excluding breaks and meals).
 A Graduate Teaching Assistant assists with the teaching schedule and follows daily the work and progress of students, including checking their writing, assisting in the individual visits and in the preparation of the final project.

 The program is based in Rome, the capital of Italy.
 The city of nearly 3 million residents is located along the shores of the Tiber River in the central-western portion of the peninsula.
 Rome was founded in 753 BCE and is one of the oldest continuously occupied cities in Europe.
 The historic city center is listed as a UNESCO World Heritage Site.

 ARTH 3255 or ARH 3500; 3 credits

 This three-credit course, ARTH 3255 ("Renaissance Art on Site") or ARH 3500 ("Special Topics in Architectural History: Renaissance and Baroque Rome"), provides firsthand, direct knowledge of Renaissance and Baroque Art and Architecture through an intensive program of on-site visits in Rome.

-This course fulfills the Renaissance requirement for Art History students and the Mediterranean requirement for Architectural History students.
+This course fulfills the Renaissance requirement for Art History students.
 For College of Arts & Sciences students in the Traditional Curriculum, it fulfills the Fine Arts requirement; in the New Curriculum, ARTH 3255 counts for one of two categories: Artistic, Interpretive, & Philosophical Inquiry and Historical Perspectives.